Skip to main content

 About

-Rising Lords is a single player and multiplayer strategy game.
+Rising Lords is a single player and multiplayer tactical city builder game with medieval and historical themes.
 It was developed by Argonwood and was released on May 26, 2020.
-It received mostly positive reviews from players.
+It received mostly positive reviews from both critics and players.

 Skip User Reviews